Home ยป Roundups ยป 30+ Korean Dishes to Impress Your Party Guests

 Pressure cooked Korean short ribs and carrots in a bowl

-Korean short ribs cooked in an Instant Pot are mouth-wateringly delicious.
-The meat falls off the bone and is so succulent and flavorsome.
-The vegetables cooked together are just as splendid.
-Your guests will thank you endlessly.
-(Get the recipe: Instant Pot Korean Short Ribs
+Korean short ribs cooked in an Instant Pot are mouthwateringly delicious.
+The meat falls off the bone and turns incredibly succulent and flavorful, and the vegetables cooked alongside are just as wonderful.
+It’s one of those dishes guests always rave about and thank you for again and again.
+(Get the recipe: Instant Pot Korean Short Ribs)

 If you only have a slow cooker, try my Slow Cooker Korean Short Ribs instead.
-If you also prefer pork over beef, check out my Instant Pot Korean Pork Ribs recipe.
+And if you prefer pork over beef, check out my Instant Pot Korean Pork Ribs recipe.

 14. Momofuku Bo Ssam (Korean Roast Pork)